jennyf19/xamarin-csharp-meetingmanager-sample/README.md

 <a name="introduction"></a>
 This sample project Demonstrates how to use the Microsoft Graph SDK to view, create, update, and respond to meetings in a Xamarin Forms app.
 It uses the [Microsoft Graph .NET Client SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to work with data accessed through Microsoft Graph.

 The sample uses the [Microsoft Authentication Library (MSAL)](https://www.nuget.org/packages/Microsoft.Identity.Client/) for authentication.
-The MSAL SDK provides features for working with the [v2 authentication endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth), which enables developers to write a single code flow that handles authentication for both users' work or school (Azure Active Directory) or personal (Microsoft) accounts, including Office 365, Outlook.com, and OneDrive accounts.
+The MSAL SDK provides features for working with the [Azure AD v2.0 endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth), which enables developers to write a single code flow that handles authentication for both users' work or school (Azure Active Directory) or personal (Microsoft) accounts, including Office 365, Outlook.com, and OneDrive accounts.

 > **Note** The MSAL SDK is currently in prerelease, and as such should not be used in production code.
 It is used here for illustrative purposes only.